Ensuring impact over time: buffers, permanence & risk mitigation

 -

-Projects are required to adapt or correct course
+Projects can adapt and correct course

-4. Buffers are embedded in project design
+4. Operational buffers are embedded in project design

 -